 Any disqualification order issued by the courts can be appealed within 14 days from the date of conviction.
 If the judge orders you to be disqualified from driving and you do not appeal the conviction, you will receive a Notice from the Fines Office of the District Court where you appeared, stating that you must hand in your driving licence immediately.

 The Fines Office of the District Court will require you to submit any driving licence you hold, together with the details of the Court Order.
 Disqualification from driving automatically carries a mandatory 3-year endorsement of your driving licence.
 The period of endorsement commences when the disqualification period ends.
-Your licence will then be sent to your local Motor Tax Office where it will be held for collection until the period of disqualification is over.
+Your licence will then be sent to the NDLS where it will be held for collection until the period of disqualification is over.

 An endorsement is basically a record that gives details of your motoring convictions.
 It is not physically recorded on your driving licence.
 Instead your driving licence record is held on the National Vehicle and Driver File operated by the Department of Transport, Tourism and Sport.
 The penalty points system of endorsement is also by entry in the licence record.

 Endorsements remain on your licence record for 3 years and must be notified to your insurance company when applying for motor insurance.
 Endorsements on your licence record will often lead to an increase in your motor insurance premium.
 Second or subsequent endorsements often result in disqualification from driving.

 A system of fixed charge driving offences operates in Ireland which allows the driver of a vehicle who has been detected of committing certain offences under the Road Traffic Acts to pay a fixed charge or fine as an alternative to going to court to answer the driving offence.
 Among the offences covered are illegal parking, seat belt offences, speeding offences, driving in a bus-lane and holding a mobile phone while driving.